EdgeFirstAI/documentation/docs/models/deployment/3d_raivin.md

 === "via Command Line"

-    To update the model path using the command line in the device, edit the following file using `sudo vi /etc/default/model`.
+    To update the model path using the command line in the device, edit the following file using `sudo vi /etc/default/fusion`.

-    Next, you will see the file with the following contents.

-    ```vi
-    # This is the configuration file for the model systemd service file.
-When
-    # running systemctl start detect the service will use these configurations.
-    # If running model directly, you must continue to use the command-line options.

-    # A model is required for the model application.
-This can be a segmentation model
-    # and/or a detection model.
-    MODEL = "path/to/mymodel.tflite"
-    ```

     Edit the following line `MODEL = "path/to/mymodel.tflite"` to point to the specific path to your model.
 To edit, press `i` to enter into "Insert Mode".
 You should now be able to edit the lines.
 To exit "Insert Mode", press the ESC key on your keyboard.
 Next save and exit the file by typing `:wq` on your keyboard.
 More examples for using `vi` can be found [here](https://coderwall.com/p/adv71w/basic-vim-commands-for-getting-started).

+    ```vi
+    # The radar fusion model
+    MODEL = "path/to/mymodel.tflite"
+    ```

     Once the path to the model has been updated, restart the model service using `sudo systemctl restart model`.